Healthdirect Free Australian health advice you can count on.

 beginning of content

-2-minute read
+8-minute read

-If gout is not treated, it can cause permanent damage to your joints.
-The treatment of gout involves avoiding alcohol, keeping to a healthy weight and taking medications.
-Some gout medications help reduce pain and swelling, and others can prevent further attacks.
+The treatment of gout involves avoiding alcohol, maintaining a healthy weight and taking medicines.
+Some gout medicines help reduce pain and swelling, and others can prevent further attacks.

 Non-steroidal anti-inflammatory drugs

-Non-steroidal anti-inflammatory drugs, or NSAIDs, are a type of medication that can reduce pain and swelling in gout.
+Non-steroidal anti-inflammatory drugs, or NSAIDs, are a type of medicine that can reduce pain and swelling in gout.
 They have no effect on the amount of uric acid in the body.
 Examples are naproxen and ibuprofen.

 Corticosteroids